 Below, Hodges and Thomas identify five moves that they think may qualify as the best arm workouts to try.
 These exercises target different areas of the arms, including the biceps (front of the arms), triceps (back of the arms), and forearms, as well as other key upper body muscles such as the chest and shoulders.

 5 Trainer-approved Arm Workouts

 Start by standing with your feet shoulder-width apart.
-"Make sure your shoulders are relaxed and your elbows stay close to your ribs as you are holding a pair of dumbbells or a barbell", he said.
-"Exhale as you curl the weight towards your shoulders and remember to contract the biceps for peak contraction.
-Inhale as you lower the barbell or dumbbells back to the starting position".
+"Make sure your shoulders are relaxed, and your elbows stay close to your ribs as you are holding a pair of dumbbells or a barbell," he said.
+"Exhale as you curl the weight toward your shoulders, and remember to contract the biceps for peak contraction.
+Inhale as you lower the barbell or dumbbells back to the starting position."